Brooke Baldwin: The Trust

 On December 8, 2023, Baldwin was announced as the host of a new American reality TV series, The Trust: A Game of Greed exploring the psychology of people when presented with potential financial reward.
 The first four episodes were released on Netflix on January 10, 2024, with new episodes then released weekly.

 In the media

 In April 2015, Variety featured her in "Brooke Baldwin Gives Surprising Boost to CNN".
 In December 2015, The New York Times interviewed Baldwin after writing an op-ed on CNN.com about covering mass shootings in America.
 Marie Claire magazine interviewed her on the subject of covering mass shootings.

 In 2016, Elle magazine featured Baldwin as one of five female correspondents during the election year of 2016.
 New York's Downtown magazine featured Baldwin in October 2016.

-On Saturday Night Live, Baldwin was parodied in a sketch featuring Cecily Strong and Alec Baldwin in October 2016, the week after the release of the Donald Trump Access Hollywood tape.
+On the television show Saturday Night Live, Baldwin was parodied in a sketch featuring Cecily Strong and Alec Baldwin in October 2016, the week after the release of the Donald Trump Access Hollywood tape.

 In 2017, Baldwin was featured in a Variety magazine article "Women Surge to Top of TV News in Face of Sexism".